Schwad/Schwad.github.io/about.md

 Hello there.
 My name is Nick Schwaderer and I currently live in beautiful Cornwall in the UK.

-I grew up in equally beautiful Superior, Montana in the United States, where I worked as a local journalist, sawmill employee, and two-term State Legislator before moving to the UK to work full time as a Ruby on Rails engineer at OceansHQ.

-My day job involves solving problems for various government clients around the globe, building exciting new features for Maritime Administrations and maintaining a large flagship SaaS product.
+My day job at OceansHQ involves solving problems for various government clients around the globe, building exciting new features for Maritime Administrations and maintaining a large flagship SaaS product.